ProveRAG: Provenance-Driven Vulnerability Analysis with Automated Retrieval-Augmented LLMs: Motivation Problem Formulation

 \textbf{RQ2: How to manage information overload in the context of RAG-based LLMs for complex queries?} Another significant problem we aim to solve is the issue of information overload (i.e., arising from context window limitations).
 This problem of inability of LLMs to process massive amounts of information and identify relevant information can lead to less effective responses, as discussed in literature \cite{liu2024lost}.
 While more information is often seen as beneficial, our research shows that in the context of LLM-powered vulnerability analysis, an abundance of data can lead to inefficiencies (when chunking technique is used).
 The summarization technique we encountered in ProveRAG, can alleviate this issue.
-This technique can make the system especially effective in handling more complex cybersecurity issues, such as CVE mitigation queries that require more attention on additional relevant resources.
+This technique can make the system effective in handling more complex cybersecurity issues, such as CVE mitigation queries that require more attention on additional relevant resources.

-\textbf{RQ3: How to enhance the accuracy and trustworthiness of threat analysis while addressing issues related to hallucination and omission errors?} One other key motivation for developing ProveRAG is the critical requirement to enhance the accuracy and trustworthiness of threat analysis by mitigating issues related to hallucination and omission errors.
+\textbf{RQ3: How to enhance the accuracy and trustworthiness of threat analysis while addressing issues related to hallucination and omission errors?} One other key motivation for developing ProveRAG is the critical requirement to enhance the accuracy and trustworthiness of vulnerability analysis by mitigating issues related to hallucination and omission errors.
 ProveRAG addresses this by integrating authoritative sources such as NVD and CWE into its framework.
 This integration ensures that the recommendations provided by ProveRAG are grounded in reliable and verifiable data, which we call provenance.
-To leverage the capabilities of LLMs, ProveRAG utilizes a structured, explicit, and concise prompt designed with a chain-of-thought technique \cite{wei2022chain}.
-This approach compels the LLM to substantiate its responses with evidence, enhancing the credibility of the output.
-The system's commitment to provenance is highlighted by its meticulous documentation of the sources of information it uses, creating a transparent and auditable trail.
-Based on our evaluation, this feature not only bolsters the analytical accuracy of ProveRAG but also fosters trust among security analysts by enabling them to verify the system's recommendations.
+To leverage the capabilities of LLMs, ProveRAG utilizes an explicit and structured prompt designed with the chain-of-thought technique \cite{wei2022chain}.
+Based on our evaluation of ProveRAG (Sec. \ref{proverag_results_section}), this causes the LLM to substantiate all responses with direct evidence, enhancing the credibility of the output.